Former Cook County Felony Prosecutor

 - Preparation for diversion programs

-Andrew M. Weisberg has built a strong reputation as a Chicago retail theft defense attorney through years of dedicated representation and successful outcomes.
+Andrew M. Weisberg has built a strong reputation as a Chicago retail theft lawyer through years of experience and successful results.